 After we settled into our room, we ordered a mezze platter to snack a bit as we freshened up and were treated to a little surprise: the check-in team had noted the hubs’s birthday when they scanned his passport, and sent up a celebratory cake!

 Err… I mean, I told them well in advance, best wife ever, you’re welcome.
-No but seriously, it was super cute and I didn’t get a good picture of it so you’ll just have to trust me on this.
+No but seriously.
+It was super cute!
+But I didn’t get a good picture of it so you’ll just have to trust me on this.

 where we dined // On our first night, we took a cab from our hotel to Sunset Grill & Bar.
 The views over the Bosphorus were beautiful, and I’d definitely suggest stopping here for a cocktail — or mocktail, if that’s your thing.
 We were there over Ramadan, so their list of alcohol-free concoctions was extensive!